Custom

 Reference properties

 Reference properties are properties that are not available in the property pane but can be accessed using the dot operator in other widgets or JavaScript functions.
 They provide additional information or allow interaction with the widget programmatically.
-For instance, to get the visibility status, you can use Custom1.isVisible.
+For instance, to get the visibility status, you can use Custom1.isVisible

 model string

-The model property retrieves the value from the Custom widget and Default Model property.
+property retrieves the value from the Custom widget and Default Model property.

 Example: